Archaeological findings confirm the Bible.

 EXAMPLES OF ARCHAEOLOGICAL FINDINGS

-Listed in the margin are some of the major excavations that have confirmed accuracy of the Bible.
+Listed below are some of the major excavations that have confirmed accuracy of the Bible.
 Following are examples of the kind of information these excavations reveal:

 EXAMPLE 1 – The Bible refers to a civilization of people called the Hittites, but no other literature has made reference to such a civilization.
 Critics used to say this was just fiction in the Bible.